 So, what is my wife going back to work to do?

-My wife will be doing work for a different department at her prior company essentially doing the same thing she was before.
+My wife will be doing work for a different department at her prior company working with the same technologies in a different manner.
 She enjoyed it before so I am sure she will enjoy it again.
 The difference is she will now be doing so at a rate of about 10 hours a week as a contractor.
 This is an important distinction as she can work from home and has the flexibility to choose her hours in the context of her contracted deliverables.
 She has maintained the ability to spend the time she wants with our kids, while allowing her to have a career.
 Ultimately, she has managed to pursue both her passions, and do so under her own terms.
 Cool.

 An Unintended Plus Side, Money and going back to work